 Metabolic syndrome is the term given to a cluster of health conditions that, when they occur simultaneously, increase your risk of diabetes, heart disease or stroke.
 If left unaddressed they may, in the long term, cause damage to your heart, kidneys, liver and arteries.

 Generally speaking, you would be considered to be at increased risk of metabolic syndrome if you have a waist circumference of more than 94cm for men or 80cm for women along with two or more of the following:

 - Low HDL cholesterol (i.e. the “good” cholesterol)

-It is estimated that up to one quarter of the Australian population might meet this criteria.
+It is estimated that up to one-quarter of the Australian population might meet these criteria.
 If there is a family history of any of these factors then that is even more reason to do something about it now.

-If you are wondering if you may have metabolic syndrome, it is a simple case of checking your waist measurement, having your blood pressure checked and checking your blood glucose and cholesterol markers.
+If you are wondering if you may have metabolic syndrome, it is a simple case of checking your waist measurement, having your blood pressure checked and testing your blood glucose and cholesterol markers.